VISIAN ICL IN SAN ANTONIO

 Dr. Kenneth Maverick and James Lehmann have years of experience with the Visian ICL.
 In fact, they believe in the technology so much that Dr. Maverick’s brother underwent the procedure four years ago.
-His brother was -10.00!
+His brother’s vision was rated -10.00!
 That means he could only see one inch away from his face, and now he works and lives without the need for glasses.

 The Visian ICL is a thin, biocompatible lens that is inserted behind the iris, in front of the natural lens.
 It is recommended for patients with moderate to severe nearsightedness.